 “It is a much harder task to honour the memory of nameless people than of celebrities.
 The historical construction is consecrated to the memory of those who have no name.”

 Presentation by Nicola Savarese

-When we go down the staircase we suddenly face our own image reflected on a glass plate allowing us to see the sea, and on which the following inscription in German, Spanish, French and English is engraved in capital letters:
+When we go down the staircase we suddenly face our own image reflected on a glass plate, which allows to see the sea, on which, in German, Spanish, French and English, the following inscription is engraved in capital letters:

-Eugenio Barba recalled this place and inscription in the Italian journal “Teatro e Storia”, to honour the memory of one of its founders, Fabrizio Cruciani, who died in 1992.
-Barba recognised in him a historian who took upon himself the difficult task of remembering the thousands of anonymous artists who have contributed and still contribute to theatre history.
+Recalled this story by Eugenio Barba in the Italian journal “Teatro e Storia”, to honour the memory of one of its founders, Fabrizio Cruciani, who died in 1992 and who Barba recognised as a historian who took upon himself the difficult task of remembering the thousands of anonymous artists who have contributed and contribute to theatre history.

-“Today theatre does not exist, there exists a plurality of different theatres, dissimilar in terms of techniques, purposes and spectators.
-They appear as an indistinct mass that seems to be drifting, an immense iceberg.
-The upper part of the theatre iceberg is known and its actors, on the top, are visible and present in newspapers, on social networks, on television and in history books.
-The submerged part of the iceberg – the most massive yet invisible part of its material reality – is made up of theatres done by the nameless.
-They represent the majority of the performances that take place on the planet.
-They are precarious refuges of hope and attempts at beauty, temporary dens of obstinacy, refusal and anger: germs of change.”
-[Eugenio Barba]
+The upper part of the theatre iceberg is known and its actors, on the top, are visible and present in newspapers, on social networks, on televisions and in history books.
+The submerged part of the iceberg the most conspicuous part of its material reality – is made up of unnamed theatres.